Rigden Weekend: Unconditional Confidence

 This weekend explores the notion of lineage, introduces a meditative practice of rousing one's personal energy, and unpacks the Shambhala Vow - a personal aspiration to realize and manifest the Shambhala principle of basic goodness throughout one's entire life.
 Students will have the opportunity to take the vow on Sunday afternoon as part of the culmination of the weekend program.
 Those who take the Shambhala Vow will meet personally with the Acharya and will receive a Shambhala name as part of the vow ceremony.

 Please note that there is a materials fee for this program.
+0 for registrations after May 13.

 Prerequisite: Shambhala Training Level V.